 For the Ocean County Prosecutor’s Office Internal Affairs Unit yearly report click here.

-Download the Police Commendation / Complaint form here.
+Download the Lakehurst Police Department Internal Affairs Complaint form here.

 FIREARMS APPLICATION PROCEDURES